Next Start

 While high school automotive courses provide a good automotive technician background, high school graduates typically need formal automotive technician education to become fully qualified, according to the BLS.

-The Automotive Technology program at Universal Technical Institute takes just 51 weeks to complete.4 The UTI program includes courses in subjects like engine service and repair, powertrains and transmissions, and vehicle brake systems.
+The Automotive Technology program at Universal Technical Institute takes just 51 weeks to complete.7 The UTI program includes automotive courses in subjects like engine service and repair, powertrains and transmissions and vehicle brake systems.
 Each course is three weeks long and builds upon previously learned knowledge.

-What are the Requirements to Attend Automotive Technician School?
+What Are the Requirements To Attend Automotive Mechanic School?

 Tuition varies from program to program.
 At UTI, there are automotive technician school grants and scholarships available, as well as other financial aid options, to help students pay for school.10